JamesZwq/COMP6841_proj/README.md

 # COMP6841_proj
-## **introduction**
+## **Introduction**
-This is a fishing Wi—Fimodeled on unsw wifi running on raspberry pi,can do some operations on other hardware through grovepi+.
+This is a fishing Wi—Fimodeled on unsw wifi running on raspberry pi, can do some operations on other hardware through grovepi+.

 ## **Setup**